Watch me on Twitch!

 Henry Cooldown, AKA "Sir Henry Motherfucker".

 Two types that may overlap, but don’t describe the same situation.
-In both cases, we’re talking about bosses who take a fait bit of time to take down.
+In both cases, we’re talking about bosses who take a fair bit of time to take down.
 A fight against a Damage Sponge may not always be lengthy, but it will usually be.
 Their strategy generally involves wearing the player down with attrition while they soak up every attack the hero(es) can dish at them.
 Those things may not have the best stats and may even be on the weak side... were it not for a staggering amount of Hit Points or a high defense that makes getting rid of them harder than it looks.
 Sometimes, they even have healing spells!

 Even if you're really good, a battle with four phases, like